 Everyone wants to have higher self-esteem and an endless array of books, articles, programs, and products promise to deliver it to us.
 We typically invest significant amounts of effort, time and money in purchasing these products, and while some of them end up collecting dust on a shelf, we take many of them seriously; we listen to the full set of subliminal tapes, we attend the weekend workshop, or we diligently recite the positive affirmation of the day.

 Of course, once we complete the program, we’re eager to assess whether our self-esteem has improved.
 We reflect back on how we felt about ourselves before we started, and conclude that we certainly feel better about ourselves now.
-After all we used to be riddled with self-doubt and self-loathing, we used to have a chronic lack of confidence, we used to be shy and apprehensive, and now, we feel…much less so.
+After all we used to be riddled with negative self-talk, self-doubt and self-loathing, we used to have a chronic lack of confidence, we used to be shy and apprehensive, and now, we feel…much less so.

 But then we go back to our lives.

 And the moment we encounter stress, rejection, failure, or any kind of situation that challenges our self-esteem our old fears, doubts, and insecurities come flooding back, and we realize our self-esteem hadn’t improved as much as we thought it had after all.

 Why does this happen?
 Why do we initially believe these self-esteem programs worked for us when in fact, they did not?
 Is it wishful thinking on our part?
 Are we merely deluding ourselves?